davporte/classy/README.md

 The module classy.lua emulates object orientated programming for LUA.
 This includes object and method inheretance, the concept of public and private and immutable and mutable objects.
 Classsy also perfroms strict type casting on objects.

-[Full Documentation](http://htmlpreview.github.com/?https://github.com/davporte/classy/blob/master/doc/index.html) can be found here
+[Full Documentation](http://htmlpreview.github.com/?https://github.com/davporte/classy/blob/master/doc/index.html) can be found here.

 ## Example Module constants

-The directory contains a sample object called Constants.lua and a main.lua with a test rig based on LuaUnit to test that classy and the Constants.lu module are operating correctly.
+The directory contains a sample object called Constants.lua and a main.lua with a test rig based on LuaUnit to test that classy and the constants.lua module are operating correctly.

 Constants is designed to manage an imutable set of objects.
 Example use in  code would be: